AAISHAA1585/FlytBase-Deconfliction-2D/README.md

-# Drone Conflict Detection & Visualization
+Drone Conflict Detection & Visualization

-This project checks if a drone’s planned mission will have a **spatial** and **temporal** conflict with other drones in the airspace.
-It was made as part of the FlytBase internship assignment.
+This project implements a strategic deconfliction system to verify the safety of a drone's planned mission.
+The system checks for potential spatio-temporal conflicts against other simulated drones in a shared airspace.
+This solution was developed as part of the FlytBase internship assignment.

----

 ## 1. What it does
 - Reads the **primary drone** mission and **other drones** missions from JSON files.